 If your customers are located across the US, you can offer 2-day shipping via ground for your customers by storing inventory in several regions across the country.
-If you have customers in Canada, the UK, and the EU, you can even ship orders domestically in those locations.
+If you have customers in different countries, you can even ship orders domestically in those locations.

 Gives you the flexibility to grow your business

 Many ecommerce brands don’t have the resources and time to establish, expand, and manage their own physical distribution network and fulfillment infrastructure.